Proficiency Exam for MSFS and other Graduate Students in SFS

 - remind the examinee of the exam duration time if the examinee slows down to answer questions or deviates from the current topic,

 - remind the examinee to avoid any Arabic Colloquial in the exam instead of MSA.

 The examiner ends the interview by asking the examinee about her/his future plan.

 Examinees who pass the proficiency exam are able to satisfy simple personal needs and social demands to survive in an Arab environment.
-They should also sustain discourse through use of oral paragraph, engage in a conversation dealing with current events, and demonstrate familiarity with relevant historical, cultural, political, and economic information.
+They should also sustain discourse through the use of oral paragraphs, engage in a conversation dealing with current events, and demonstrate familiarity with relevant historical, cultural, political, and economic information.